tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 ## Introduction

-As the use of Kubernetes and other Cloud Native platforms grows, there is an increasing requirement to ensure that the clusters and the workloads they run are in compliance with legal requirements, in complaince with organisational roles, work within specific technical constraints, and are consistent across releases and across platform instances.
+As the use of Kubernetes and other Cloud Native platforms grows, there is an increasing requirement to ensure that the clusters and the workloads they run are in compliance with legal requirements, in compliance with organizational roles, work within specific technical constraints, and are consistent across releases and across platform instances.

 One of the tools that can be used for this assurance is the Open Policy Agent (OPA).
 ## What Is OPA?